TWO SCORES, TWO QUESTIONS

 SourceData

-Federal Reserve (FRED)Mortgage rates, income, foreclosures, consumer sentiment, housing starts, building permits
+FREDRates, income, foreclosures, sentiment, starts, permits

-Redfin Market TrackerPrice cuts %, days on market
+RedfinPrice cuts %, days on market

-InsideAirbnbSTR occupancy, revenue, listing count (27 metros)
+InsideAirbnbSTR occupancy, revenue, listings (27 metros)

-All data sources are free and publicly available.
-CrashWatch does not use proprietary or paywalled data.
+All sources are free and publicly available.

 LIMITATIONS

-• Airbnb occupancy data from InsideAirbnb is estimated from listing data, not actual booking data.
-Best used for relative comparison between markets.
+• Airbnb occupancy is estimated from listing data, not booking data.